Agoric/agoric-sdk/README.md

 ## Root Objects

-The "Root Object" is a callable object passed to `registerRoot()`.
+The "Root Object" is a callable object returned by `buildRootObject()`.
 It will be made available to the Bootstrap Vat.

 ## Sending Messages with Presences